MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 To send notifications using proactive messaging, ensure your users have a clear path to take common actions based on your notification.
 Ensure users have a clear understanding of why they have received a notification.
 Good notification messages generally include:

-* **What happened**: A clear indication of what happened to cause the notification.
+* What happened: A clear indication of what happened to cause the notification.
-* **What was the result**: It must be clear what item or thing was updated to cause the notification.
+* What was the result: It must be clear what item was updated to cause the notification.
-* **Who or what triggered it**: Who or what took action that caused the notification to be sent.
+* Who or what triggered it: Who or what took action that caused the notification to be sent.
-* **What can users do in response**: Make it easy for your users to take actions based on your notifications.
+* What can users do in response: Make it easy for your users to take actions based on your notifications.
-* **How can users opt out**: You must provide a path for users to opt out of additional notifications.
+* How can users opt out: You must provide a path for users to opt out of additional notifications.

 To send messages to a large group of users, for example to your organization, proactively install your app using Graph.

 ## Proactively install your app using Graph

 > [!Note]
-> Proactively installing apps using the Microsoft Graph is currently in beta.
+> Proactively installing apps using Graph is currently in beta.

 Proactively message users that have previously not installed or interacted with your app.
 For example, you want to use the [company communicator](~/samples/app-templates.md#company-communicator) to send messages to your entire organization.
 In this case, you can use the Graph API to proactively install your app for your users.
 Cache the necessary values from the `conversationUpdate` event your app receives upon installation.

 You can only install apps that are in your organizational app catalog or the Teams app store.

-See [install apps for users](/graph/api/userteamwork-post-installedapps) in the Graph documentation and [proactive bot installation and messaging in Teams with Microsoft Graph](../../../graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md).
+See [install apps for users](/graph/api/userteamwork-post-installedapps) in the Graph documentation and [proactive bot installation and messaging in Teams with Graph](../../../graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md).
 There is also a [Microsoft .NET framework sample](https://github.com/microsoftgraph/contoso-airlines-teams-sample/blob/283523d45f5ce416111dfc34b8e49728b5012739/project/Models/GraphService.cs#L176) on the GitHub platform.

 The next section illustrates a simple code sample that proactively installs your app using Graph.